-At Gep TOTs Dental Group, we focus in a variety of tethered oral tissue conditions, such as tongue and lip ties.
-Our experienced dentists use soft tissue dental laser equipment to quickly treat lip ties in children and infants with minimal discomfort.
+At Lasertots, we focus in a variety of tethered oral tissue conditions, such as tongue and lip ties.
+Our experienced dentist use soft tissue dental laser equipment to quickly treat lip ties in children and infants with minimal discomfort.

 The most obvious sign of a lip tie is the visual appearance of a tight frenulum attaching the lip to the upper gums.
 This can be easily seen by folding up the upper lip.

 Depending on severity, a lip tie may not cause any problems.
 However, depending on how tight the tie is, it may cause significant problems with feeding and tooth brushing, and speech as well as cosmetic concerns.

 Some specific issues when it comes to feeding – specifically breastfeeding – that a baby with lip tie may struggle with include:

 - Majority of feeding issues are tongue tie related but in a few individuals the lip tie may also play a factor

 - The lip tie may not allow for an adequate seal during feeding and can cause feeding blisters as well as air intake

 - The lip should rest passively on the areolar area of the breast and not be curled in

 - A lip tie can cause a gap (diastema) between the front teeth

 These issues can prevent your baby from getting enough to eat, causing other significant health problems.